MultiQC/MultiQC/docs/config.md

 flag `--no-ansi`.
 Sadly it's not possible to set this in a config file, as the logger is initilised before configs are loaded.

+## Checks for new versions

+When MultiQC runs it automatically checks to see if there is a new version available to download.
+This helps people stay up to date and reduces the number of bug reports that are due to outdated MultiQC versions.

+The timeout for the version check is set to 5 seconds, so if you're running offline it should fail silently and add negligable run time.
+However, if you prefer you can explicitly disable the version check by adding `no_version_check: true` to your MultiQC config.

+The check is done with the main MultiQC website (<https://multiqc.info>).
+The only statistics that are collected are the number of checks and the version of MultiQC that is being run.
+No identifiable information (eg. IP address etc) is stored.

 ## Command-line config

 Sometimes it's useful to specify a single small config option just once, where creating